Executive Summary

 4.1 Individual Action Plan

-4.2 Threat
+4.3 Threat

 An indication of intent to do harm or act out violently against someone or something.
 Threats may be verbal, written, drawn, posted on the Internet, sent electronically or by information technology of any type, made by gesture or reasonably inferred from the surrounding circumstances of events.
-Threats may be direct, indirect, conditional or veiled.
+Threats may be direct, indirect, conditional, or veiled.

 4.3 Truncated Safety Plan

-Truncated Safety Plans are shared with staff, that the administrator has determined are expected to encounter the student and where the risk of workplace violence from the student is likely to expose the worker to physical injury. (e.g., for those students who elope and have targeted behaviour towards others or who move from classroom to classroom).
+Truncated Safety Plans are shared with staff, that the administrator has determined can be expected to encounter the student and where the risk of workplace violence from the student is likely to expose the worker to physical injury. (e.g., for those students who elope and have targeted behaviour towards others or who move from classroom to classroom).

 5. Contact